shan-stat/test_ensemble/README.md

 This R file contains codes for experiments in Section 2.

 Step 1) Setting process arguments
-- You can set conditions of the experiment using arguments of sim.setting, basic.cv.setting, and proj.
+- You can set conditions of the experiment using the arguments of sim.setting, basic.cv.setting, and proj.
 The detailed description is in R file.
 - To make Figure 1 in the manuscript, you can set the make.plot argument with TRUE.

 Step 2) Experiments